GabbisCode/My-Note-taking/C/challange/12-Utilizing_common_string_functions/readme.md

 ## Requirements

-•this challenge will help you better understand how to use the most common string functions in the
+This challenge will help you better understand how to use the most common string functions in the string library.

-string library

-•write a program that displays a string in reverse order
+Write a program that displays a string in reverse order

-•should read input from the keyboard
+* should read input from the keyboard

-•need to use the strlen string function
+* need to use the strlen string function

-•write a program that sorts the strings of an array using a bubble sort
+Write a program that sorts the strings of an array using a bubble sort

-•need to use the stremp and stropy functions
+* need to use the strcmp and strcpy functions

 Input number of strings :3